Syed Ahmad Khan: Opposition and criticism

 Sir Syed's Aligarh Movement and his desire to open institutions for Western education was opposed by the orthodox Indian Muslims.
 Imdad Ali, the then deputy collector of Kanpur condemned the foundation of Anglo-Oriental College.
 Several periodicals such as Noor-ul-Afaq, Noor-ul-Anwar, and Taed-ul-Islam were started by his opponents in opposition to Tehzeeb-ul-Akhlaq to dissuade Muslims from joining the Aligarh Movement.
-Many other orthodox Islamic schools condemned him as out of the fold of Islam i.e. kafir.
+Many other orthodox Islamic schools condemned him as out of the fold of Islam (i.e. a kafir).
 According to J.M.S.
 Baljon his ideas created "a real hurricane of protests and outbursts of wrath" among the local clerics "in every town and village" in Muslim India, who issued fatawa "declaring him to be a kafir" (unbeliever).
 He was also accused of having converted to Christianity.
 Mirza Ghulam Ahmad, the founder of the Ahmadiyya movement criticised some of his writings in a polemic titled Barakat al Dua.
-Jamal al-Din al-Afghani, the Pan-Islamic ideologue launched a vitriolic attack on him through his periodical calling him a “Naturist”.
+Jamal al-Din al-Afghani, the Pan-Islamic ideologue, launched a vitriolic attack on him through his periodical calling him a “Naturist”.

-Many of his own friends, like Nawab Muhsin ul Mulk, expressed their significant reservations at his religious ideas (many of which were expounded in his commentary of Qur'an).
+Many of his own friends, like Nawab Muhsin-ul-Mulk, expressed their significant reservations at his religious ideas (many of which were expounded in his commentary of Qur'an).
 Syed Ahmad Khan's controversial views such as his rejection of miracles, denial of the existence of angels, downplaying the status of prophethood, etc. arose disdain also from orthodox adherents of Waliullahi reform trends, such as Ahl-e Hadith and Deobandis.
 Ahl-i Hadith were particularly severe in their condemnation of Ahmad Khan; with many of its leaders like Muḥammad Ḥusayn Baṭālvī (d.
 1920 C.E/ 1338 A.H) declaring Takfir (excommunication) of Sir Syed as an apostate.

 Maulana Qasim Nanautawi, the founder of Darul Uloom Deoband, expressed in a letter to an acquaintance of his and Sir Syed's: